Is it biologically safe to consume my placenta? Won’t it be full of waste and toxins?

 Have any side effects been reported?

 All new mothers who engage a PRN member to help them benefit from their placenta are asked to complete a short questionnaire after 6 weeks, which includes a section on reporting any side effects they feel may have been caused by their capsules.
-It’s not often we receive anything less than super positive feedback (see our Testimonials), but we do feel its important to tell you if we do.
+It’s not often we receive anything less than super positive feedback (see our Testimonials), but it’s important to tell you if we do.

 This list is in order of frequency reported, starting with the most frequently reported side-effect down to the least.
 The number of times reported is noted in brackets.